Myth Exposed: Electrode Diameter and Current Density

 Selecting the correct wire diameter for MIG, Submerged Arc (SAW), and Flux Cored Arc (FCAW) welding can be a challenge.
-There are two (often misunderstood) statements associated with electrode diameter:
+That is because there are two (often misunderstood) statements associated with electrode diameter:

 There is some truth to both of these statements but, be careful; neither of these statements are completely true.
 To make the best decision on what wire diameter to use, it helps to understand how wire diameter and the effect of amperage through the wire affect the weld deposit.